Dr Thomas Conzelmann, Prof. (T.)

 PhD candidates who graduated under my (co-)supervision:

-- Valentina Carraro: Just another brush stroke on the human rights canvas?
-The design and authority of the United Nations Universal Periodic Review vis‐à-vis the UN treaty bodies (graduated in October 2017, supervised with Sophie Vanhoonacker)
+- Valentina Carraro: A double-edged sword: The effects of politicization on the authority of the UN Universal Periodic Review and Treaty Bodies (October 2017, supervised with Sophie Vanhoonacker)

-- Hortense Jongen: Fighting corruption the soft way?
-The authority of peer reviews to monitor compliance with anti-corruption standard setting instruments (graduated in September 2017, supervised with Giselle Bosse)
+- Hortense Jongen: Combating corruption the soft way: The authority of peer reviews in the global fight against graft (September 2017, supervised with Giselle Bosse)

-- Maarten Smeets: The WTO Multilateral Trading System in a Globalizing World: Challenges and Opportunities (graduated in September 2017, supervised with Peter van den Bossche).
+- Maarten Smeets: The WTO multilateral trading system in a globalizing world: Challenges and opportunities (June 2017, supervised with Peter van den Bossche).

-- Oxana Slobozhan: Global governance in the management of natural resources: The case of the Extractive Industries Transparency Initiative (EITI) (graduated in November 2014, supervised with Luc Soete).
+- Oxana Slobozhan: Global governance in the management of natural resources: The case of the Extractive Industries Transparency Initiative (EITI) (November 2014, supervised with Luc Soete).

-- Anne-Claire Marangoni: Consistency or inconsistency of EU external policies?
-A case study on the European Commission (graduated in October 2014, supervised with Sophie Vanhoonacker)
+- Anne-Claire Marangoni: Towards consistency of EU external policies?
+A case study on the European Commission (September 2014, supervised with Sophie Vanhoonacker)

 - Johanna Hoeffken: Power to the people?
-Civic engagement with small-scale hydroelectric plants in India (graduated in December 2012, supervised with Wiebe E. Bijker)
+Civic engagement with small-scale hydroelectric plants in India (December 2012, supervised with Wiebe E. Bijker)

 - ‘The Softening and Hardening of Borders’; European Commission COFUND scheme (with Sophie Vanhoonacker); € 1.400.000,-